 Through the significant experience gained from clinical studies and extensive commercial use, we have continually worked on improvements to the alfapump therapy.
-Following these improvements, there has been a clear increase in clinical outcomes.
+Following these improvements, we have increased the average duration of alfapump therapy for European commercial patients and those in the POSEIDON study.

-Average duration of alfapump therapy^{xxxix}
+Average duration of alfapump therapy